catnipped/1991/designdoc.md

-no dice-checks. just do stuff. explore rooms -> kill things -> get key -> get to elevator -> DEATH “Soft objectives” should feel like opportunities (unlock armory, send distress signal)
+no dice-checks. just do stuff. explore rooms -> kill things -> get key -> get to elevator -> DEATH “Soft objectives” should feel like opportunities (unlock armory, send distress signal) run n gun tactics is encouraged highly lethal. just roll a new character that spawns somewhere near

 ### Dice Mechanic

 In general, rolling the highest possible on a die (6 on a d6, 12 on a d12) will give you a big bonus such as a "headshot" or the dice "explodes".
 Likewise, rolling a 1 will give you some kind of penalty.

+## Generating Characters

+They have an adrenaline tree, a background (criminal, fanatic, amnesiac), a purpose.

 ## Playing 1991